 FLUCFCS data indicates the Property is comprised of a diverse mixture of upland and wetland community types, including silvicultural lands, upland forest, wetlands, surface waters, and various types of human infrastructure.
-While the dominant land use on the Property is silviculture (~67%), there are also many other vegetative communities which combine to create a diverse and abundant mosaic of uplands, wetlands, and water.
-The majority of the Property is characterized as uplands (~70%), with the remaining consisting of wetland (~28%) and surface water (~2%) cover types.
-Upland forested communities, excluding silvicultural lands, cover ~2% of the Property and consist of pine flatwoods, upland hardwood forests, upland coniferous forests, upland mixed coniferous and hardwood forest, upland scrub pine and hardwoods, and mixed hardwoods.
-Additional upland land uses on the Property include residential areas (0.04%), pastures (0.25%), field crops (0.01%), herbaceous upland nonforested (0.33%), shrub and brushland (0.08%), mixed rangeland (0.09%), rural land in transition (0.01%), and electrical power transmission lines (0.01%).
+While the dominant land use on the Property is silviculture (~66%), there are also many other vegetative communities that combine to create a diverse and abundant mosaic of uplands, wetlands, and water.
+The majority of the Property is characterized as uplands (~68%), with the remaining consisting of wetland (~29%) and surface water (~3%) cover types.
+Upland forested communities, excluding silvicultural lands, cover ~2% of the Property and consist of pine flatwoods, upland coniferous forests, upland mixed coniferous and hardwood forest, upland scrub pine and hardwoods, and mixed hardwoods.
+Additional upland land uses on the Property include residential areas (0.06%), pastures (0.10%), herbaceous upland nonforested (0.37%), shrub and brushland (0.05%), mixed rangeland (0.15%), rural land in transition (0.01%), and electrical power transmission lines (0.01%).

-Forested freshwater wetlands cover ~18% of the Property and are characterized by areas of cypress swamp, bay swamp, mixed wetland hardwoods, timbered cypress, gum swamps, wetland coniferous forests, hydric pine flatwoods, cabbage palm hammock, and mixed forested wetlands.
+Forested freshwater wetlands cover ~19% of the Property and are characterized by areas of cypress swamp, bay swamp, mixed wetland hardwoods, timbered cypress, gum swamps, wetland coniferous forests, hydric pine flatwoods, cabbage palm hammock, and mixed forested wetlands.
 Herbaceous freshwater wetlands comprise ~4% of the Property including marshes, wet prairies, and emergent aquatic vegetation.
 In addition, approximately 6% of the Property is characterized as mixed scrub-shrub wetland.
-Surface waters comprise ~2% of the Property and consist of lakes, ditches, streams and waterways, marshy lakes, and reservoirs.
+Surface waters comprise ~3% of the Property and consist of lakes, streams and waterways, marshy lakes, and reservoirs.